 In ancient times, we used gold or silver as money.
 We all accept it as a medium of exchange because we think it is valuable.

-However, in today’s modern economy, fiat money, such as banknotes and coins, replaced gold coins even though they had no intrinsic value.
-And now, electronic money and cryptocurrency are starting to gain popularity and replace physical money for some transactions.
+However, in today’s economy, fiat money, such as banknotes and coins, replaced the gold standard even though they had no intrinsic value.
+This shift allowed governments to benefit from seigniorage, the profit earned from creating new money.
+Now, electronic money and cryptocurrency are starting to gain popularity and replace physical money for some transactions.

 Importance of money in economics